h8d13/Garbware-Hackintosh/README.md

 Also the method is to curl https://wiki.t2linux.org/tools/firmware.sh

 Then `./firmware` where the script was downloaded and pick is actually nbr `3`.
 A bit confusing.
-Then I picked option 4 for Big Sur and it downloads the system and extracts the Wifi/Bluetooth support.
+Then I picked option 5 for OS version and it downloads the system and extracts the Wifi/Bluetooth support.

 Most impressive part is that touchbar also works out of the box.
 Almost just like the original design.